snyamars/kismatic/docs/install.md

 # Validate

-If you're confident about the structure of your plan file and the state of your cluster, validation will be performed during `install apply` as well.
+If you're confident about the structure of your plan file and the state of your cluster, validation will be performed during `apply` as well.
 Feel free to throw caution to the wind.

 Having updated your plan, from your installation machine, run:

-`./kismatic install validate`
+`./kismatic validate`

 This will cause the installer to validate the structure and content of your plan, as well as the readiness of your nodes and network for installation.
 Any errors detected will be written to stdout.